Not sure if Just Between Friends Franchise System, Inc. is right for you?

 Potential Mitigations

-• Your attorney can independently verify the corporate history to confirm the absence of any predecessor entities.
+• Your attorney should review the FDD to confirm the absence of any predecessor entities.

 Citations: Item 1